Frederick K. Goodwin: Life and career

 Goodwin was born in Cincinnati, Ohio.
 He received a B.S. from Georgetown University in 1958 and his M.D. from St. Louis University in 1963, and was a psychiatric resident at the University of North Carolina in Chapel Hill.
 In 1965, Goodwin joined the National Institute of Mental Health (NIMH) and served as NIMH Scientific Director and Chief of Intramural Research from 1981 to 1988.
-He was the first to report a controlled study on the effects of lithium in bipolar disorder.
+He was the first to report a controlled study on the effects of lithium on bipolar disorder.

 He was a member of the Institute of Medicine of the National Academy of Sciences and a fellow of the ACNP.
 He was a founder of the journal Psychiatry Research, and on the editorial boards of a number of other journals.

-Goodwin received the major research awards in his field including the Hofheimer Prize from the American Psychiatric Association, the International Anna-Monika Prize for Research in Depression, the Edward A. Strecker Award, the Nola Maddox Falcone Prize from NARSAD (now known as the Brain & Behavior Research Foundation), the McAlpin Research Award from the National Mental Health Association, the Distinguished Service Award from the National Alliance on Mental Illness (NAMI), and the Research Award from the American Foundation for Suicide Prevention.
-He was first to be named Psychiatrist of the Year by Psychiatric Times, and the first recipient of the Fawcett Humanitarian Award of the NDMDA (now the Depression and Bipolar Support Alliance.
+Goodwin received major research awards in his field including the Hofheimer Prize from the American Psychiatric Association, the International Anna-Monika Prize for Research in Depression, the Edward A. Strecker Award, the Nola Maddox Falcone Prize from NARSAD (now known as the Brain & Behavior Research Foundation), the McAlpin Research Award from the National Mental Health Association, the Distinguished Service Award from the National Alliance on Mental Illness (NAMI), and the Research Award from the American Foundation for Suicide Prevention.
+He was the first to be named Psychiatrist of the Year by Psychiatric Times, and the first recipient of the Fawcett Humanitarian Award of the NDMDA (now the Depression and Bipolar Support Alliance.
 Goodwin was one of only five psychiatrists on the Current Contents list of the most frequently cited scientists in the world and one of 12 listed in The Best Doctors in the U.S.

 Another focus of Goodwins' research was SAD (seasonal affective disorder), a form of depression for which he enthusiastically endorsed the use of light therapy to help combat its debilitating effects.